CJLV

 CJLV is a French-language Canadian radio station located in Laval, Quebec, near Montreal.
 Owned and operated by Radio Humsafar Inc, it broadcasts on 1570 kHz with a power of 10,000 watts as a class B station, using a directional antenna pointing east which has a slightly directional pattern during the day and a much tighter pattern at night, to protect Class-A clear-channel station XERF-AM in Ciudad Acuña, Coahuila, Mexico.
-While the station's signal is unimpressive from a local point of view and does not even cover entirely the Greater Montreal area even during daytime, the station's nighttime signal has been received by many DXers in Europe and is considered there as one of the "easy" targets for Transatlantic DX.
+The station's nighttime signal has been received by many DXers in Europe and is considered there as one of the "easy" targets for Transatlantic DX.

 History

 The station received CRTC approval on July 2, 2003 for a new commercial French-language AM radio station in Laval by Gilles Lajoie and Colette Chabot.

 The station's format evolved from a mix of adult standards and oldies when the station opened on March 9, 2004, to a more traditional oldies format focused on the 1960s, '70s and early '80s in July 2010.
 Initially identifying itself as Radio Nostalgie, the station later identified itself as Radio Boomer AM 1570.

 The 1570 kHz frequency used to be home of the now-defunct CKLM, also located in Laval but using 50,000 watts of power instead of only 10,000 watts.
 That station opened in December 1962 and went dark in July 1994.

 In Spring 2007, the sale of CFAV and Diffusion Laval to Pierre Marchand was approved.
 Since then, the format has been tweaked to include some '80s music as well, especially during weekdays.
 In fact, since February 2008, Radio Boomer has played music from 1960 to 1985.
 The station also plays some country music during the weekends.